 Secret Server Configuration

-Depending on the credential type that you are validating make sure you are using the appropriate secret template as per the table bellow:
+Depending on the credential type that you are validating, make sure you are using the appropriate secret template as per the table below:

 Credential Type Template Name Template Type Note